scgerkin/C964_Capstone/paper/paper.md

 1. __Requirements gathering and analysis.__ The requirements have been well defined throughout this document and are unlikely to change during development.
 2. __Data collection.__ As discussed previously, data for training the application prediction model has been gathered and will be further analyzed during the lifecycle of the project.
 3. __Data analysis.__ The data will be analyzed for outliers, suitability for training, trimmed down to manageable batches, and explored for best results.
-This analysis is discussed further in the [Data Analysis section](#data-analysis) section below.
+This analysis is discussed further in the [Data Analysis section](#data-analysis) below.
 4. __Model creation, training, and evaluation.__ A predictive machine learning model will be created, trained, and evaluated on a variety of metrics to determine suitability for deployment and use for generalizing to new data.
 This is an iterative process and will persist until either a suitable model is created or it is determined that a model cannot be created with the given data or constraints.
 5. __Deployment.__ The model will be deployed to a cloud service provider as a web service API for use in predicting and generalizing to testing data not presented during the training phase.
 6. __Web Application Development.__ The data collected during data analysis and model training will be collated and made presentable as a web application.
 This application will then be wired to the deployed predictive model for demonstration purposes.